orta/robb.is/_posts/2015-04-15-ownership-and-plus-ones.md

 Let me tell you, nobody likes to maintain iOS 7 support in their spare time.

+Bumping or 👍ing that issue for the twentieth time is probably not going to do anybody much good.
+The thread becomes harder to follow for everybody and the maintainers get more email at best and a sense of guilt at worst.

 Open Source projects rarely come with a Service Level Agreement.
 There are many reasons to pursue Open Source just as there are many other interesting things in life.
 Look at the list of [contributors to your favorite OSS